 Food Options on a Free-Style Cruise

-NCL is famous for their free-style cruising options, which means you can dine in the two main dining rooms any time you would like.
-The Versailles dining room seats 491, and the Aqua only 334, so be sure to check that smart screen to see which one has the shorted wait time.
+NCL is known for its free-style cruising options, meaning that you can dine in the two main dining rooms anytime you like.
+The Versailles dining room seats 491 passengers, and the Aqua only 334, so be sure to check that smart screen to see which one has the shorter wait time.
 Another dining option is pizza, offered 24 hours-a-day.
-Or, a full-size pizza can be delivered to your stateroom for $5, as well as other food choices that are free.
+Or, a full-size pizza can be delivered to your stateroom for $5 or so.
+Room service has other free food choices, as well.

 Popular Events On Norwegian Star

 The Norwegian Star’s piano bar was popular with the guests as well as the live music offerings in the ship’s atrium.
 Talented musicians, stage show actors and actresses, and dancers entertained us by night.
 Every show we attended was first-rate.

 Do you enjoy trivia?
-The Star’s entertainment staff gets a huge thumbs up for a job well done on that activity, which happens to be my favorite.
+The Star’s entertainment staff gets a massive thumbs-up for a job well done on that activity, which happens to be my favorite.
 The trivia hosts were full of energy and encouraged audience participation and friendly competition.
 Trivia was a standing room only event in the Red Lion Pub and had the biggest crowds I have ever seen on a cruise ship.

-The ships Galleria Shops were very touristy, but there was a huge sale on the last day that attracted hundreds of people.
+The ship’s Galleria Shops were very touristy, but there was a significant sale on the last day that attracted hundreds of people.

-Mandara, the full service spa on the Star, used Elemis products, which happen to be my favorite line of skin care products.
-I booked a deep-tissue massage, my usual during a cruise, but the treatment was just average.
+Mandara, the full-service spa on the Star, used Elemis products, my favorite line of skincare products.
+I booked a deep-tissue massage, but the treatment was just average.
 The spa’s desk staff was very uppity.